shangyinicolas/shangyinicolas/README.md

 - 👋 Hi, I’m @shangyinicolas
 - 👀 I’m interested in software develop, Full-stack develop
-- 🌱 I’m currently learning bacholer in Monash
+- 🌱 I’m recently graduate from Monash
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Message or  email shangyinick@gmail